zaman-zafar/Github/Gitbash.md

 # First commands for Git-bash
-Git config - - global user.name " your name"
+Git config  --global user.name " your name"
-Git config - - global user.email "your email"
+Git config  --global user.email "your email"

 ## To see the file that shows user name and email ID
 Cat ~/.gitconfig